Hebei-Studios/Tang-County-Issues/.github/GOVERNANCE.md

 ## Voting: Insider Member (L3) Nomination

 This process kicks off once a valid nomination has been made.
-See ["Insider Member - Nomination Process"](#nomination-process) above for more details on nomination.
+See ["Insider - Nomination Process"](#nomination-process) above for more details on nomination.

 **Who can vote:** All Insider members (L3 and above).